What is Computational Science?

 Facilities

-We maintain a large and diverse computing infrastructure in support of research and education.
+We maintain a large computing infrastructure in support of research and education.
 Our computing resources include large super-computers, specialized high-performance computational servers, a laboratory for computational intelligence and scientific visualization, a bio-informatics server, a morphometrics lab, and much more.
 We also house a state of the art computer classroom as well as a large multi-purpose seminar room with an 8-foot by 16-foot rear laser projection screen.